-Ready for Baby’s first art project?
-You can make your own baby-safe finger paint at home with just three ingredients that you probably have already.
-It’s super easy and edible.
-We don’t recommend eating this paint, but if your little one happens to taste his masterpiece, you don’t have to stress that it’s toxic.
-Follow our simple step-by-step instructions and you’ll be on your way to making art in no time.
+Make your own baby-safe finger paint at home with just three ingredients you probably have.
+We don’t recommend eating this paint, but if your little one happens to taste it, you don’t have to stress that it’s toxic.
+Follow our simple step-by-step instructions and you’ll be making art in no time.

 1. Mix the flour and water together.
-Be sure to use warm, not cold water, as it will mix together better.
+Be sure to use warm water, as it will mix together more easily.
 We used a whisk to get all of the lumps out and ensure a smooth result.
-This is a good step for older siblings to help with.
+This is a good step for older kids to help with.

 2. Divide the flour and water mixture.
 Pour the mixture into four bowls, cups or containers of your choice.

-3. Add food coloring to each.
+3. Add food coloring to each container.
 We stuck with the basics, making our paints red, blue, green and yellow.
-But feel free to get creative with purples, aquas, browns and more.
+But you can get creative with purple, aqua, brown and more.

-We tried it tip: You can see, a little goes a long way here.
-We used three drops of food coloring for each bowl and the colors are still bright.
-If you go overboard, you may end up staining little fingers – but we promise it will wash off eventually!
+Pro tip: We used only three drops of food coloring for each small bowl and the colors are bright.
+If you go overboard with the food coloring, you may end up staining little fingers.
+But we promise it will wash off eventually!

 4. Let your baby get creative!
 Our little tester isn’t sitting up on his own yet, so we made it a tummy time activity.
-You can use any type of paper, but special finger painting paper is glossy and will help the paint spread easily across it.
+You can use any type of paper, but we like finger-painting paper (like this one from Melissa & Doug).
+It’s glossy and non-absorbent, which helps the paint spread easily across it.

-We tried it tip: While this project is easy and fun, finger painting with any type of paint (including this edible finger paint) is messy!
-Get ready to give your baby a post art project bath.
-The flour-water mixture will wash out of clothes and off of floors, splat mats, etc., but it’s easiest to clean up with warm water, right away.
+Pro tip for post-painting: Finger painting can be messy.
+Be prepared to give your baby a bath after your art session.
+The flour-water mixture should wash out of clothes and off of floors, splat mats, etc., but it’s easiest to clean up with warm water right away.
 Happy finger painting!